 It was incredibly frightening, especially given the fact I didn’t even know what was happening to me – I remained undiagnosed until I was 25 when I once again relapsed with anorexia.

-"Social media - Instagram in particular - has become sprawling playgrounds for both the fitness industry and the clean-eating empire".
+"Social media — Instagram in particular — has become a sprawling playground for both the fitness industry and the clean-eating empire"

 What eventually saved me was the fact I was beginning my Master’s course at Queen’s University Belfast.
 I really wanted to do well – I had since gone back and done a Psychology undergrad after my first degree because I ultimately want to work in mental health.
 My younger brother is a professional body-builder so I got in touch with him about the best way to handle eating and exercise.